vcu-swim-lab/stack-intheflow/README.md

 ![Auto](https://i.imgur.com/yB7fH5N.gif)

 ### Receive Smart Recommendations to Accelerate your Workflow
-If enabled, StackInTheFlow with make suggestions of Stack Overflow articles when it thinks they will help you out with your current task, ensuring relevant information is always at your fingertips.
+If enabled, StackInTheFlow with make suggestions of StackOverflow articles when it thinks they will help you out with your current task, ensuring relevant information is always at your fingertips.
 Never manually search for the meaning behind a cryptic error message again!

 ![Error](https://i.imgur.com/L9WO8OF.png)